Moro-Locrio (rice with black beans and pork) combines two Dominican classics, it mixes rice, pork, and black beans in one flavorful dish.

 - ½ cup celery, diced

-- ½ cup of diced bell or cubanelle pepper
+- ½ cup diced bell peppers, or cubanelle

 - 1 tablespoon mashed garlic

 - 1 pinch oregano (dry, ground)